anngroong/podcasts/content/episode/262-erdogan-cabinet-azerbaijan-postpones--economy-pashinyan-rating.md

 * Economic Developments, More Subsidies to IT Sector
 * MPG Poll: Pashinyan's Rating is Falling

-Episode 252 | Recorded: May 9, 2023"""
+Episode 252 | Recorded: June 12, 2023"""

 +++

-# Topics This Week

-## Turkish Cabinet Appointments
+# Turkish Cabinet Appointments

 The elections in Turkey are over.
 We’re looking to do a deeper dive into this topic with a turkologist, but Hrant, since it's fresh on our mind…